 With the science and the framework defined, many companies are swiftly setting goals and building action plans.
 Commitments are made before their consumers and other stakeholders.
 Reduction initiatives are up-and-running.

 Perhaps these companies were urged on by a collective movement to make commitments, but the silver lining is that now companies see clear ROI:

 - employee engagement,

 - financial support as well as

 The business case is crystal clear.

 Quantis supports businesses every day to develop sustainable business strategies and to set reduction goals based on metrics.
-To learn more, read our white paper with Hugo Boss or hear from our very own CEO Emmanuelle Aoustin on setting science-based goals.
+To learn more, read our white paper with Hugo Boss or hear from Quantis CEO on setting science-based goals.

-Quantis is proud to convene cross-sector consortiums that link science with business looking at food, apparel and deforestation.
+Quantis is proud to convene cross-sector consortiums that link science with business, to look at food, apparel and deforestation.

-It’s not unusual any longer for CEOs to use their public platform to go vocal on environmental and social commitments.
+It’s no longer unusual for CEOs to use their public platform to go vocal on environmental and social commitments.
 And bravo to you, leaders!
-It is not risk averse to take a stand and make public commitment on reduction goals.
+It is not risk-averse to take a stand and make public commitment on reduction goals.

 Leadership takes courage.
 And with leadership comes responsibility – a responsibility to stakeholders and to the world.
 Industry must continue to work together, to lead and be vocal.